-All guests age 3 and up are required to wear a face covering over their nose and mouth.
+All guests age 3 and up are required to wear a face covering over their nose and mouth throughout their entire visit.
 Face coverings must be secure when visiting the indoor trails.
 Face coverings can be removed while eating and drinking outdoors away from other guests.

 Please arrive within a half hour of the time printed on your admission ticket.
 Timed entry is enforced in order to prevent crowding and ensure enough space for all guests to enjoy their visit.